 Yosemite National Park, USA

 It may sound surprising, but Yosemite National Park is an awesome baby-friendly travel destination!
 And that doesn’t mean just driving to overlooks to see the views and snap selfies of yourself with your little ones.
 There are so many baby-friendly hikes you can do with a good off-road stroller, and even more options if you’re willing to use a baby carrier to hike with your baby.

-We visited recently with our baby boy for a long weekend, and bringing him along didn’t hold us back at all.
+We visited Yosemite recently with our baby boy for a long weekend, and bringing him along didn’t hold us back at all.
 We took him on three great hikes to see some of Yosemite’s most picturesque waterfalls.
-We used a stroller to get to Bridalveil Falls and Lower Yosemite Falls (two relatively easy hikes), and used a baby carrier to reach the Vernal Fall footbridge (a slightly more steep and strenuous hike).
+We used a stroller to get to Bridal Veil Falls and Lower Yosemite Falls (two relatively easy hikes), and used a baby carrier to reach the Vernal Fall footbridge (a slightly more steep and strenuous hike).
 He even had fun crawling around some of the displays at the visitor center!

-Visiting Yosemite with a baby — actually, visiting any national park with a baby — is a great idea.
+Visiting Yosemite with a baby — actually, visiting any US national park with a baby — is a great idea.
 With just a little extra gear, like one of these best baby carriers for hiking, you can take baby all over the park and still have an epic mini-adventure.